 Silverstein JA, Moeller JL, Hutchinson MR. Common issues in orthopedics.
 In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 30.

 Standring S. Functional anatomy of the musculoskeletal system.
 In: Standring S, ed.
-Gray's Anatomy.
+Gray's Anatomy: The Anatomical Basis of Clinical Practice.
 41st ed.
 Philadelphia, PA: Elsevier; 2016:chap 5.

 Review Date 8/26/2017